-If we have been continuously paying a loss of income benefit for 12 months, and the insured person continues to be disabled and entitled to a loss of income benefit, we will adjust the benefit for inflation.
+If we have been continuously paying a loss of income benefit for 12 months, and the insured person (who must be under 65) continues to be disabled and entitled to a loss of income benefit, we will adjust the benefit for inflation.
 We will make this adjustment every 12 months on the anniversary of the date we first paid you the Loss of Income cover weekly benefit.